What registered intermediaries do

 Giving evidence at court

-At court, a registered intermediary will help you to understand and communicate when you are giving evidence.
+At court, a registered intermediary will help you to understand and communicate when you give evidence.

 They won't change the questions you are asked, but will suggest an alternative form of question, if they think it will help you understand what you are being asked.
 They will also communicate your reply to questions as accurately as possible.